JTalamantes/AmiiBomb-uino/README.md

 Russian translation added.
 (Thanks Chrushev)
 Netherlands translation added.
 (Thanks DjoeN)

-## Build Instructions (Advanced Users, Bug Testers, and Developers Only)
+## Build Instructions
+(Advanced Users, Bug Testers, and Developers only)
 For Amiibomb Executable on Windows (this does not yet auto-compile the arduino hex files!)
 Prereqs:
 Windows 7 or higher (most testing was done in Windows 10 Pro x64, 1703)